The Campus Experience

 What is the proposed calendar for spring semester?

 Currently, the proposed calendar is largely the same as originally published.
-We have not made any changes to, for instance, the dates of winter and spring break.
 However, we have added two additional days off, March 15 and April 26.
+Commencement will take place on June 9.
 Read more here.